≡ Menu

-In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with Cardiac Pacemaker (Artificial).
+In this article, we wanted to take a moment to answer some of the most common questions we get from people applying for life insurance after being diagnosed with cardiac pacemakers (artificial).

 So, without further ado, let’s dive right in!